Ashra-M/PLANT_DISEASE_DETECTION/README.md

 ## 🗃️ Dataset
 The model is trained using the PlantVillage Dataset, filtered to include only:

-Tomato
+^  Tomato

-Potato
+^  Potato

-Pepper
+^  Pepper

-(You can modify dataset/ with your own data for other plants.)
+You can modify dataset/ with your own data for other plants.

 ---